frequency-chain/docs/pages/HowTo/BecomeCollator.md

 # How to become a Collator

 ### Collator details are currently under development.
 More details will be released soon regarding instructions and implementation details.

-In order to become a Collator, you will need to meet technical and financial requriements.
+In order to become a Collator, you will need to meet technical and financial requirements.

 ## Requirements